Our Projects, Programmes and Initiatives

 The Riverfront Community Arts Development team run a number of different projects, programmes and initiatives all designed to get as many people as possible of all ages involved in the arts and creativity.
 The Riverfront uses the arts as a gateway for addressing issues for a wide range of the communities across Newport and aims to break down the barriers that may be preventing members of the community from taking part and coming along to the theatre.

-Reading the Rainbow is a Film Literacy Project aimed at young people aged 12 -15.
+- Reading the Rainbow - a Film Literacy Project aimed at young people aged 12 -15 which focused primarily on LGBTQ+ representation in film.

 We passionately believe that the shows, performances, films and activities we offer are for everyone and every age.
 We also understand that many people think that the arts isn’t for them and we’re on a mission to change this.